 Now that you know what lead generation and sales prospecting are, it’s time to think about your business’s aims and objectives.

-With 2020 behind us, we’re looking ahead to a new year with 7 essential free mobile apps for small businesses.
+Look ahead to the future with 7 essential free mobile apps for small businesses.

-Lead generation is good for businesses looking to broaden their outreach and find new customers.
+Lead generation suits businesses looking to broaden their outreach and find new customers.
 Your marketing team might try affiliate marketing or finding new leads on LinkedIn.

 Sales prospecting is good for businesses that already have a lot of leads and are looking to move them down the sales funnel.

-These leads could have come through your website or social media platforms, or you might have got a successful lead generation strategy in place.
+These sales leads could have come through your website or social media platforms, or you might have had a successful lead-generation strategy.
+These two go hand in hand.

 That is true.
 Without lead generation, you will have no leads to prospect.
 Without sales prospecting, you will rarely close a deal.

-But just because they are both significant, doesn’t mean you need to do it all at once.
+But just because they are both significant doesn’t mean you must do it all at once.

 Think back to the sales funnel.
 Lead generation starts the process, sales prospecting finishes it.
 Or does it?